purpleLT77/Cy-ify/README.md

 # Cy-ify
 owo-ify but Cy

-This is just a skid of owo-ify plugin for discord, made for a stupid joke. find original plugin here: https://rauenzi.github.io/BDPluginLibrary/release/ZLibrary.js
+find original plugin here: https://rauenzi.github.io/BDPluginLibrary/release/ZLibrary.js

-i would like to note that i dont know JS so not my problem if i break it xdxdxd
+i would like to note that i dont code for shit this was just something to annoy my friend also this is very likely broken and not my problem